openalloc/SwiftTabler/README.md

 A multi-platform SwiftUI component for displaying (and interacting with) tabular data.

-Available as an open source Swift library to be incorporated in other apps.
+Available as an open source library to be incorporated in SwiftUI apps.

 _SwiftTabular_ is part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.